 To use AePS, you primarily need two things:

-- Your Aadhaar number: This must be linked to your bank account where you receive your subsidies.
+- Your Aadhaar number: This must be linked to the bank account designated for subsidy receipt.

 - Your fingerprint: For biometric authentication.

-You can find AePS service points at various locations:
+AePS service points are accessible at various locations:

 - Bank Branches: Many banks offer AePS services.

-- Business Correspondents (BCs): These are agents who provide banking services on behalf of banks, often found in local shops or small offices in your community.
+- Business Correspondents (BCs): These are agents who provide banking services on behalf of banks, frequently located in local shops or small offices within the community.

-- Common Service Centres (CSCs): These government-supported centres in villages and towns also provide AePS services.
+- Common Service Centres (CSCs): These government-supported centers in villages and towns also provide AePS services.

-Simply ask at your local bank or enquire in your community to find the nearest AePS service point.
+Simply inquire at your local bank or within your community to locate the nearest AePS service point.